talmawash/sharecart/README.md

 ## Technically Ambiguous Challenges

 * Shared read/write access to grocery list
+    * Permissions to read\write will depend on whether a user is part of a list.
+Implementing this is not as straightforward as setting a user role (e.g. administrator) as the read\write permissions apply to specific lists\items.
+Further, users could edit the same item simultaneously and have conflicting changes that need to be addressed.
 * Live notifications of changes to the grocery list
+    * Up to date information of the list and its items is an essential feature of the app.
+Any changes that to the list by other users need to be communicated in real time.
+The app will not implement push notifications which requires considering other ways to relay updates to users in a clear manner.

 ## Product Spec